 We look forward to exploring how we can help you with your IT challenges and earning our place as a member of your IT team.

-Cambridge Computer is a Woman-Owned Business Enterprise (WBE) certified by the Commonwealth of Massachusetts and New York City, a HUB-Certified (W) by the State of North Carolina (not to be confused with Federal HUBZone), a Small and Woman-Owned Business certified by the Virginia SBSD, and a Women’s Business Enterprise (WBE) certified by the Women’s Business Enterprise National Council.
+Cambridge Computer is a Woman-Owned Business Enterprise (WBE) certified by the Commonwealth of Massachusetts, New York City, and Tennessee, a HUB-Certified (W) by the State of North Carolina (not to be confused with Federal HUBZone), a Small and Woman-Owned Business certified by the Virginia SBSD, and a Women’s Business Enterprise (WBE) certified by the Women’s Business Enterprise National Council.
 For more details and CCS’s certifications, please contact us.